-There are no statutory provisions regarding severance pay.
+- There are no statutory provisions in Sweden regarding severance pay.
 However, an employee may be entitled to severance pay in accordance with an employment agreement, a collective bargaining agreement or a separation agreement.

-At least in midsize to large companies, it is standard practice to include a severance payment on top of the notice period for a managing director (typically not covered by employment protection) in the employment agreement, normally corresponding to 6 to 12 months’ fixed salary.
+- At least in midsize to large companies, it is standard practice to include a severance payment on top of the notice period for a managing director (who would typically not be covered by employment protection) in the employment agreement.
+This normally corresponds to six to 12 months’ fixed salary.

-In a specific termination situation, it is common that the employer pays a severance payment in addition to notice in a settlement agreement, especially if it is unclear whether “just cause” for termination exists or if there are other issues – e.g., non-compliance with the “last-in-first-out” rule.
+- In a specific termination situation, it is common that the employer pays a severance payment in addition to notice in a settlement agreement.
+This applies especially if it is unclear whether “just cause” for termination exists or if there are other issues (e.g. failure to comply with the “last in, first out” rule.

 Post-Termination Restraints / Restrictive Covenants

-There are no specific statutory rules under Swedish law prohibiting post-contractual restraints.
+There are no specific statutory rules in Swedish law that prohibit post-contractual restraints altogether.
 Instead, the rules are normally contained in collective bargaining agreements, which may allow post-contractual restraints under certain circumstances.
-However, such restraints may be deemed unreasonable and set aside or adjusted by a Swedish court.
+However, these restraints may be deemed unreasonable and be void or adjusted by a Swedish court.
 If the employee is provided with compensation (at least 60% of the employee’s monthly salary) during the restricted period, the chances of the restrictions being enforceable are typically better.

-Normally 9 months, but at most 18 months.
-The latter normally only applies in exceptional circumstances.
-In order for a non-competition clause to be valid, the employee must be entitled to compensation during the restricted period.
+Non-competes are normally set for nine months, but at most for 18 months.
+The latter typically only applies in exceptional situations.
+For a non-competition clause to be valid, the employee must be entitled to receive compensation during the restricted period.
 The compensation does not need to exceed 60% of the employee’s previous salary with the employer.

-Permissible, but can be adjusted by a court ruling.
-There is no defined time limitation for clauses regarding non-solicitation of customers, such as for non-compete clauses, but in practice they adhere to the time limitations and conditions set forth in non-compete covenants.
+Customer non-solicits are permissible but can be adjusted by a court ruling.
+There is no defined time limitation for clauses regarding non-solicitation of customers, such as for non-compete clauses.
+However, in practice, they adhere to the time limitations and conditions set forth in non-compete covenants.

 Enforcement of Restrictive Covenants

 Covenants are normally combined with a contractual penalty.
-The penalty shall be reasonable in relation to the employee’s salary.
-Normally such penalty for each breach of the clause is set to between three and six months’ salary.
-Furthermore, restrictive covenants may also be combined with a continuing penalty.
+The penalty must be reasonable in relation to the affected employee’s salary.
+Typically, such a penalty for each breach of the clause is set at an amount equivalent to between three and six months’ salary.
+Moreover, a restrictive covenant can also be combined with a continuing penalty.

 Trade Unions / Collective Agreements

-Among Swedish employees, the rate of labour union membership is high with just over 70% of the Swedish working force and is fairly evenly distributed among private, local government and state sectors.
-The Co-Determination Act (medbestammandelagen) consists of rules regulating collective agreements, rules of procedure regarding negotiations, consultations and employee representation.
-Collective agreements are common in all industries.
+Among Swedish employees, the rate of labor union membership is high with just over 70% of the Swedish working force.
+Membership is fairly evenly distributed among private, local government and state sectors.
+The Co-Determination Act (‘medbestammandelagen’) consists of rules regulating collective agreements, rules of procedure regarding negotiations, consultations and employee representation.
+Collective agreements are common across all industries in Sweden.

-Employers are also highly organised and the vast majority of Swedish workplaces are bound by collective agreements, which then take precedence over certain articles of Swedish legislation.
+Employers are also highly organized and the vast majority of Swedish workplaces are bound by collective agreements.
+These take precedence over certain articles of Swedish legislation.

-Sweden’s three central organisations are LO, TCO and SACO:
+Sweden’s three central organizations are LO, TCO and SACO:

-The concept of works councils is not recognized in Sweden (besides European Works Councils).
-Instead, employees’ influence is safeguarded by the trade unions.
+The concept of works councils is not recognized in Sweden, apart from European Works Councils.
+Instead, employees’ influence is ensured by the trade unions.

 Fixed Term Contracts

-LAS and collective agreements regulate the forms of fixed-term employment allowed.
+LAS and collective agreements regulate the forms of fixed-term employment allowed in Sweden.
 When there is a collective agreement in place, all fixed-term employments apply in accordance with this.
-Employers must treat fixed-term employees in the same manner as comparable employees on open-ended contracts relation to pay and other conditions of employment, unless the less favourable treatment is justified or unrelated to the fixed-term status.
+Employers must treat fixed-term employees in the same manner as comparable employees on open-ended contracts in relation to pay and other conditions of employment (unless the less favorable treatment is justified or unrelated to the fixed-term status).

-Under LAS, an employer may offer fixed-term employment contracts in the following four situations:
+Under LAS, an employer can offer fixed-term employment contracts in the following four situations:

-General fixed-term employment (i.e. project-driven employment for a fixed period);
+- General fixed-term employment (e.g. project-driven employment for a fixed period)

-Temporary substitute employment (i.e. cover for when another employee is on leave); or
+- Temporary substitute employment (e.g. replacement for when another employee is on leave)

-When an employee has been employed for a total period of five years and at least two of those five years have been a fixed-term or temporary employment, the employment contract shall become permanent (indefinite term of employment).
+When an employee has been employed for a total period of five years and at least 12 months of those five years have been a fixed-term or temporary employment, the employment contract will become permanent (indefinite term of employment).

 Tax and Social Security